nanoporetech/modkit/README.md

 ## Installation

-Downloadable pre-compiled binaries are provided for macOS and linux under the "releases" tab.
+Downloadable pre-compiled binaries are provided for linux under the "releases" tab.
 To build `modkit` locally the recommended way is to use (cargo)[https://www.rust-lang.org/learn/get-started].

 ```bash